XavierEgan/3D_Pathtracer/readme.md

 Thats a `27.3/24.3 =` **1.12x speedup**

 ### Rewrite `bsdfReflect` (1.08x speedup)
-`bsdfReflect` was in desperate need of a rewrite, the code was messy and ineficient
+`bsdfReflect` was in desperate need of a rewrite, the code was messy and inefficient

 The main way this improved performance was removing branches and only performing computation needed for the type of reflection